alexandrelamberty/hortus-server/README.md

 Gardening planner API part of the [Hortus](https://github.com/alexandrelamberty/hortus) project.

-This application expose an API with NestJS that connect to a MongoDB and Redis databases. use encryption with JWT and BCRYPT.
+This application expose an API with NestJS that connect to a MongoDB and Redis databases.
+It use authentication/encryption with JWT and BCRYPT.

 The API implement the [Hortus API Specification](https://github.com/alexandrelamberty/hortus-api-spec)